getmirai/mpsgraph-rs/README.md

 - Better Debug and display support via standard traits
 - Cleaner FFI boundary between Rust and Objective-C

-## Status

-This crate is stable and ready for production use.
-It is the result of a completed migration effort from the original AnyObject-based implementation to a modern Objective-C integration approach.
-See the [Migration Progress](../../../MIGRATION-PROGRESS.md) document for details.

-## Features

-- Create and manipulate graph-based neural network models
-- Define tensor operations with strong typing
-- Execute models on Metal-compatible GPUs
-- Automatic memory management for Objective-C objects

 ## Requirements

 - macOS 10.15 or newer